 Less amplification power is required when two hearing aids are worn.

-The lower reduced need for amplification means that loud sounds are more comfortable and listening is less stressful.
+The reduced need for amplification means that loud sounds are more comfortable and listening is less stressful.

 Anyone who has listened to music in stereo, as opposed to mono, knows that it’s necessary for depth perception.
 Mono makes all sounds seem flat and unnatural.
 Your hearing is the same: your brain can hear in stereo, but it requires that we use both ears.
 Things will sound more natural and will also be more easily understood.

 Binaural hearing allows you to detect what direction a sound is coming from.
 Someone using only one ear to listen is often wondering, “Where is that sound coming from?”
 Binaural hearing, however, gives the listener a sense of location and the ability to locate sounds in all directions.